gabesterr/chromebookmoveou/README.md

 use in conjunction with the dito GAM tool from http://www.ditoweb.com/dito-gam

-csv must have header with a "Serial Number" column and no trailing empty column, either google or samsung serials csv may have header with a "Destination OU" column and no trailing empty column csv may have header with a "Asset Tag" column and no trailing empty column csv may have header with a "Oracle ID" column and no trailing empty column
+csv must have header with a "Serial Number" column and no trailing empty column, either google or samsung serials. csv may have header with a "Destination OU" column and no trailing empty column. csv may have header with a "Asset Tag" column and no trailing empty column. csv may have header with a "Oracle ID" column and no trailing empty column.

-updated to log actions to timestamped csv_log-yyyyMMddHHmmss.txt updated to parse destination OU from additional column updated to append record information for asset tag as note, owning department as location updated to ensure samsung serial extra character truncated updated to capture additional information on processed devices and flag devices not enrolled
+Added log of actions to timestamped csv_log-yyyyMMddHHmmss.txt; parse destination OU from additional column.
+Append record information for asset tag as note, owning department as location.
+Improved to ensure samsung serial extra character truncated.
+Capture additional information on processed devices and flag devices not enrolled.

 Current logic prevents moving device NOT in root - should make this a switch